-The Gigaset.net number is also permanently assigned to each handset as a send number.
+The Gigaset.net number is also permanently assigned to each handset.

 - Select the phone numbers for each handset (fixed line network, VoIP) that are to be assigned to the handset as receive numbers.
 To do this, click the option following the phone number in the for incoming calls column.
-Every handset can be assigned several phone numbers or no phone number (several phone numbers). - Now select Set to save your settings.
+Every handset can be assigned several phone numbers or no phone number (☑ = assigned). - ▶ Now select Set to save your settings.

-- If a VoIP phone number that has been assigned to a handset as a send number is deleted, the handset will automatically be assigned the first configured VoIP phone number. - Calls made to a number that is not assigned to a handset as a receive number will not be signalled on any handset. - If you have not assigned receive numbers to any of the handsets, calls to all connections will be signalled on all handsets.
+- If a VoIP phone number that has been assigned to a handset as a send number is deleted, the handset will automatically be assigned the first configured VoIP phone number. - ◆ Calls made to a number that is not assigned to a handset as a receive number will not be signalled on any handset. - If you have not assigned receive numbers to any of the handsets, calls to all connections will be signalled on all handsets.

-Activating Call Forwarding (Call Diversion) for VoIP connections
+Activating Call Forwarding for VolP connections